equinor/fmu-ensemble/docs/advancedusage.rst

 time for time-series.

-As an example, oil, gas, and pressure profiles in a statistical realization, will typically not be compatible, it that it can be physically impossible for the reality to obtain these profiles.
+As an example, oil, gas, and pressure profiles in a statistical realization, will typically not be compatible, in that it can be physically impossible in reality to obtain these profiles.
 Use and interpret with care!

 Supported statistical aggregations are ``mean``, ``median``, ``min``,